Faculty & Staff

-In accordance with the statutes of the State of Carolina, the final authority and responsibility for the governance of Lander University is vested in the Lander University Board of Trustees.
+In accordance with the statutes of the State of South Carolina, the final authority and responsibility for the governance of Lander University is vested in the Lander University Board of Trustees.

 The membership of the Board of Trustees is established by statute and consists of one member from each of the congressional districts in South Carolina and eight members at large, elected by the General Assembly for terms of four years each; one member appointed by the Governor; and one ex-officio member who shall be the Governor (

 The Board of Trustees shall elect from among its members a chair, a vice-chair, and a secretary, each of whom shall serve for two-year terms.
 No officer shall serve more than two full terms in succession.
 The chair shall preside at all meetings of the Board of Trustees.
 In the event of the absence of the chair at a Board meeting, the vice-chair shall preside.
 In the event neither is present, the secretary of the Board of Trustees shall preside.